Tunip: Location

-The exact location of Tunip remains uncertain, although there's now increasing evidence that it is at the site of Tell 'Acharneh.
+The exact location of Tunip remains uncertain.
+There is increasing evidence for identifying the ancient city with the archaeological site of Tell 'Acharneh.

 This important city was sought either in northern Phoenicia (Helck 1973) or in the Middle Orontes.
 Two prominent sites have been suggested in the latter region: Tell Hama in the modern city of Hama (Astour 1977) and Tell Asharneh in the southern Ghab Valley northwest of Hama (Klengel 1995).